 Technology for diagnosis

 I was now experiencing more episodes and became concerned that the condition was now more serious.
 I made an appointment with a Cardiologist to again check it out since I am now in my late 60’s.
-One day while watching TV I saw an advertisement for a new devise to check for AFib.
+One day while watching TV I saw an advertisement for a new device to check for AFib.
 The price was reasonable and I decided to give it a try.
 I ordered it and it came in the mail very quickly.

 The long and short of the visit.
-After going through EKG, Stress EKG, ultrasound and holter monitor for 24 hours no sign of AFib.
-After using technology to self diagnose I was able to produce for the doctor proof of my racing heart.
+After going through EKG, Stress EKG, ultrasound and Holter monitor for 24 hours no sign of AFib.
+After using technology to self-diagnose I was able to produce for the doctor proof of my racing heart.
 Once he read the result I printed and brought in with me to the appointment he diagnosed my heart condition.
 I am now treated with a Beta Blocker and blood thinner.

 Today there are many pieces of equipment that are mobile and easy to use at home.
 You should always be seen by a doctor if you have health concerns.
 The doctor may recommend you keep a record of blood pressure, blood sugar, and oxygen saturation or heart rate.
 There are so many medical devises out there that are portable and easy for anyone to use that keeping a record of your health concerns is easier than ever.

-Traveling and self diagnosis
+Traveling and self-diagnosis

-Tell us what you think about self diagnosing.
+Tell us what you think about self-diagnosing.
 Have you ever diagnosed your health issue?